Russian airstrike hits base in western Ukraine, kills 35

 “When I woke up in the morning, everything was covered in smoke, everything was dark.
 We don’t know who is shooting and where,” resident Serhy Protsenko said as he walked through his neighborhood.
 Explosions sounded in the distance.
 “We don’t have any radio or information.”

-“We do not have the right to let up our defense, no matter how difficult it may be,” he said.
-Later Saturday, Zelenskyy reported that 1,300 Ukrainian soldiers had died since the Russian invasion began Feb.
-24.
+After talks aimed at reaching a cease-fire again failed Saturday, the U.S. announced plans to provide another $200 million to Ukraine for weapons.
+Russian Deputy Foreign Minister Sergei Ryabkov warned other nations that sending equipment to bolster Ukraine’s military was “an action that makes those convoys legitimate targets.”

-The first major city to fall, earlier this month, was Kherson, a vital Black Sea port of 290,000 residents.
-Zelenskyy said Saturday that Russians were using blackmail and bribery in an attempt to force local officials to form a “pseudo-republic” in the southern Kherson region, much like those in Donetsk and Luhansk, two eastern regions where pro-Russian separatists began fighting Ukrainian forces in 2014.
-One of the pretexts Russia used to invade was that it had to protect the separatist regions.
+Zelenskyy has accused Russia of trying to break his country apart, as well as starting “a new stage of terror” with the alleged detention of a mayor from a city west of Mariupol.
+He also alleged Saturday that Russians were using blackmail and bribery in an attempt to force local officials in the southern Kherson region to form a “pseudo-republic” like those in the two eastern regions where pro-Russian separatists began fighting Ukrainian forces in 2014.

 “We have nowhere to go back to,” said Yurchuk, 44, a widow who hopes to find work in Germany.
 “Nothing left.”